wf-rubai/wf-rubai/README.md

   🛠️ Robotics • Systems • AI • Web Dev • Algorithm
   👾 Anime • Games • VR • Puzzles • Mechas
   ⚙️ C++ • Python • JavaScript • Arduino
-  🧠 The world is a simulation written in C without comments—that's why we suffer to understand it
+  🧠 The world is a simulation written in C without comments — that's why we suffer to understand it
   </pre>

   <!-- <br><br> -->